dunglas/frankenphp/docs/known-issues.md

 ## Doctrine ORM Issues

-Running Symfony with a long-running runtime that leaves worker threads alive, such as the worker mode of FrankenPHP, Swoole or Roadrunner regularly leads to exceptions being thrown when fetching many entities (~100) with doctrine, every few requests.
+Running Symfony with a long-running runtime that leaves worker threads alive, such as the worker mode of FrankenPHP, Swoole or Roadrunner regularly leads to exceptions being thrown when fetching many entities (~100) with Doctrine, every few requests.
 The worker restarts itself when these exceptions are thrown.
 [This issue is discussed on the Symfony bug tracker](https://github.com/symfony/symfony/issues/51661).